samtron1412/docs/terminology.md

 [TOC]

+# Learn
+To gain knowledge or skill by studying, practicing, being taught, or experiencing something.

+# Study
+To read, memorize facts, attend school, etc., in order to learn about a subject.

 # General-purpose programming language
 In computer software a general-purpose programming language is a programming language designed to be used for writing software in a wide variety of application domains.